-Algebra, topology, and geometric representation of complex numbers; analytic functions of a complex variable, including integration, Taylor and Laurent series, residues, and an introduction to conformal mapping.
-Prerequisite: MAT 231 and MAT 351, or permission of instructor.
+Algebra, topology, and geometric representation of complex numbers; analytic functions of a complex variable, including and MAT 351, or permission of instructor.
+Offered fall of even-numbered years. integration, Taylor and Laurent series, residues, and an introduction to conformal mapping.
+Prerequisite: MAT 231